getdish/dish/docs/next.md

 # inbox

-- get production crawler working with faster feedback loop (no need to exec worker, just run it directly using .env.local)

 - can likely merge all docker intranet apps into one .yml

 - seeing the front of the restaruant in a wide angle shot is so key to intuitively finding a place you've been to !!

 - HASURA_GRAPHQL_JWT_SECRET seems like its just 12346... ? should secure that

-- need to do closed restaurant detection pass!!
-  - plus admin tools (one click on rest page button bar)
-  - if (no yelp data) y = getYelpRestaurant, p = loadPage(y.yelpUrl), p.contains('IS CLOSED')) && y.markClosed()

 - validating/improving dish images
   - generally validate our image tag matching, document our current stats somewhere of "tagged images"